nexiality/documentation/release/nexial-core-v1.4.changelog.md

     - https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/4468545/
 - supports tag-based locator using `tag=` prefix
 - browser-specific support on "switch-window" capability.
 Currently Edge does not support "switch-window".
+- `firefox` is set as default browser ONLY when a web command is invoked.
+This fixed some confusion regarding browser initialization in the context of iteration and plan.